Melco's Philippine casino unit plans share sale

-MANILA, Feb 19 (Reuters) - The Philippine unit of Macau casino company Melco Crown Entertainment Ltd said on Tuesday it plans to sell up to 1 billion shares as it prepares to develop a $1 billion casino-resort project with local partner Belle Corp.
+MANILA (Reuters) - The Philippine unit of Macau casino company Melco Crown Entertainment Ltd 6883.HK said on Tuesday it plans to sell up to 1 billion shares as it prepares to develop a $1 billion casino-resort project with local partner Belle Corp.
+(BEL.PS)

-Shareholders of Manchester International Holdings Unlimited Corp, which will be renamed Melco Crown (Philippines) Resorts Corp, approved the equity offering on Tuesday, but terms and conditions and the timing of the offer have yet to be set, the company said in a filing to the stock exchange.
+Shareholders of Manchester International Holdings Unlimited Corp MIH.PS, which will be renamed Melco Crown (Philippines) Resorts Corp, approved the equity offering on Tuesday, but terms and conditions and the timing of the offer have yet to be set, the company said in a filing to the stock exchange.

 At Manchester’s current market price, the sale of 1 billion shares may raise as much as 15 billion pesos ($370 million).